semaruman/semaruman/README.md

 <h2 align="center">I also can:</h2>
 <h4>Work with Json, XML documents(with C#), parsing Excel files(with C#), swagger, postman, Write technical specification, do textual analysis, build use-case diagrams, build and read UML class diagrams, object diagrams, state diagrams</h4>

+<h3>At the moment, I'm actively immersed in solving algorithmic problems on LeetCode</h3>
 <!--
 **semaruman/semaruman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.